vatpac-technology/sops/docs/enroute/Melbourne Centre/OLW.md

     If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
 The *More ATIS* plugin has a formatted Zulu ATIS message.

 ## Sector Responsibilities
+### YPKA Arrivals
-OLW is responsible for issuing descent and ascertaining arrival intentions for aircraft bound for YPKA.
+OLW is responsible for issuing descent.

+### YPLM Arrivals
-OLW is also responsible for sequencing and issuing descent to aircraft bound for YPLM.
+OLW is responsible for issuing descent.

 ## STAR Clearance Expectation
 ### Handoff